oscarpedrero/BloodyNotify/README.md

 # BloodyNotify - Mod Server for V Rising

+## IMPORTANT NOTE

+You must have version 1.2.4 of Bloody.Core installed to be able to use version 3.0.8 or higher of this mod

 ## Requirements:

 For the correct functioning of this mod you must have the following dependencies installed on your server: